 Orientation will doubtlessly come up.
 For television, the elements should be horizontal; for FM radio, vertical.
 The reason for this is that RF signals are polarized; the angle depends on the orientation of the transmitting antenna.
 The orientation of the receiving antenna should match the transmitter.
 FM is mentioned only as an example of a differing orientation; the point is that it’s something to check.
 The antenna will still work with the orientation wrong, just not as well.

 One last mounting issue is grounding.
 Putting an antenna on a rooftop and connecting it to a receiver brings the possibility of a lightning strike wiping out the receiving equipment.
-There’s no escaping that risk, but it’s a necessity to ground at least the coaxial cable to earth.
+There’s no escaping that risk, so it’s a necessity to ground at least the coaxial cable to earth.
 If you follow this blog post, build and install an antenna on your roof, you do so at your risk, not mine!
 I am not responsible for you not hooking up your antenna safely.

 A few pictures showing the important bits of the antenna: